Top 16 Ways to Make Money in Cyber Security!

 Everyone has to start somewhere, and most people can’t afford or don’t want to shell out for an expensive education, especially when information can be found for cheaper on the internet.

 That’s where you come in!
-The cyber security sector is such a vast industry that there are quite literally endless numbers of topics and niches for you to write about.
+The cyber security sector is such a vast industry that there are quite literally endless numbers of topics and niches for you to talk about.

 Sure, you may have to market your expert courses in the right way to make them profitable, but this also represents a chance for passive income.